Dave-Sterry/Bakery.Solutions/README.md

 5. Then use the commmand dotnet run to start the console app.
 6. Follow the prompts and buy something from Pierre's Bakery!

+## How to run tests
+1. Open the project in your coder editor.
+2. Navigate in the terminal to Bakery.Test/ModelTests.
+3. Run the command dotnet test.
+4. View tests results in the terminal.
 ## Known Bugs
 There are no known bugs at this time